MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 * What is new about structs in Swift?
 What is the same as in Objetive-C?

 ##Value types vs. reference types
+Our subject is structs, but first let's take a look at value and reference types.
+Understanding the differences between these two will help strengthen our understanding of how structs behave.

 The Swift language (as well as many other programing languages, too) provides two fundamentally different types: value types and reference types.
 If you've coded in Objective-C you've worked with reference types almost the entire time. `NSArray`, `NSDictionary`, etc. are all reference types.
 Objective-C has very few value types, e.g. `NSInteger` and `CGFloat`.

 ###Reference Types